top of page

 Today, business at the Port of Baltimore generates about 13,650 direct jobs and over 127,000 jobs in Maryland are linked to Port activities.
 The Port is responsible for nearly $3 billion in personal wages and salary, and it generates $310 million in state and local tax revenue.
 About 2,000 cargo vessels and cruise ships call on the Port of Baltimore annually, making it one of the nation's busiest ports.

-The Maryland Department of Transportation Maryland Port Administration (MDOT MPA) works to ensure that vessels traveling to and from Baltimore have safe, navigable channels.
-MDOT MPA is also committed to environmental stewardship.
-The sediment dredged from these channels is playing an important part in restoring valuable habitat in the Chesapeake Bay, and MDOT MPA promotes environmental literacy through outreach and education efforts across Maryland.
+The Maryland Port Administration (MPA) works to ensure that vessels traveling to and from Baltimore have safe, navigable channels.
+MPA is also committed to environmental stewardship.
+The sediment dredged from these channels is playing an important part in restoring valuable habitat in the Chesapeake Bay, and MPA promotes environmental literacy through outreach and education efforts across Maryland.

 bottom of page